Glivenko-Cantelli classes and NIP formulas: Glivenko--Cantelli classes

-\begin{Remark} (i) As mentioned above, the part (ii)(a) of Theorem~\ref{almost fam} (i.e. without Baire-1/2 definability) was suggested by Gannon \cite{Gannon2}.
+(ii): As mentioned above, the part (ii)(a) of Theorem~\ref{almost fam} (i.e. without Baire-1/2 definability) is similar to \cite[Corollary~3.10]{Gannon sequential}.
+Indeed, as $T$ is countable in \cite{Gannon sequential}, every sequentially approximated measure is finitely satisfiable in a {\bf countable} model (cf. Proposition~3.3(i) of \cite{Gannon sequential}).
+Of course, he has made no assumptions about the formula $\phi$, and we have made no assumptions about the measure $\mu$.
+(As mentioned in the paragraph before \cite[Corollary~3.10]{Gannon sequential}, the latter results is similar to {\em almost definability} of coheirs in \cite{K3}.)

-(ii) The regularity of $\nu$ has been used for the general case (i.e., not necessarily countable models).
-However, in countable case, regularity is established automatically; that is, every Borel probability measure on a metric space is regular. \end{Remark}
+(iii): The regularity of $\nu$ has been used for the general case (i.e., not necessarily countable models).
+However, in countable case, regularity is established automatically; that is, every Borel probability measure on a metric space is regular.